IBM/transition-amr-parser/README.md

 use `--results` to check for scores once models are finished.

-We include code to launch paralel jobs in the LSF job schedules.
+We include code to launch parallel jobs in the LSF job schedules.
 This can be adapted for other schedulers e.g. Slurm, see [here](run/lsf/README.md)

 ## Decode with Pre-trained model